What is an Aircraft Mechanic?

 What does an Aircraft Mechanic do?

-- Diagnose mechanical or electrical problems
+- Diagnoses mechanical or electrical problems

-- Replace defective parts, using hand tools
+- Replaces defective parts, using hand tools

-Some mechanics work on many different types of aircraft, such as jets, propeller-driven airplanes, and helicopters.
+Some aircraft mechanics work on many different types of aircraft, such as jets, propeller-driven airplanes, and helicopters.
 Others specialize in one section of a particular type of aircraft, such as the engine, hydraulics, or electrical system of a jet.
-In small, independent repair shops, mechanics usually inspect and repair many different types of aircraft.
+In smaller independent repair shops, mechanics inspect and repair various types of aircraft.